-prevents overwriting the DDL output ('-o' parameter, if specified) and "dblook.log" files.
-If this parameter is specified, and execution of the dblook command leads to the creation of files with names identical to existing files in the current directory, dblook will append to the existing files.
-If this parameter is not set, the existing files will be overridden.
+Prevents overwriting the DDL output (-o option, if specified) and dblook.log files.
+If this option is specified, and execution of the dblook command leads to the creation of files with names identical to existing files in the current directory, dblook will append to the existing files.
+If this option is not set, the existing files will be overwritten.